-- 1) A "typical American diet" with 37% of calories from fat, 16% from SFA, 14% from MUFA, and 7% from PUFA, and 300 mg cholesterol; - A Step One AHA diet with 30% of calories from fat, 9% from SFA, 14% from MUFA, and 7% from PUFA, and 300 mg cholesterol; and - 3) A Very Low SFA diet with 26% of calories from fat, 5% from SFA, 14% from MUFA, and 7% from PUFA, and 300 mg cholesterol.
+- 1) A "typical American diet" with 37% of calories from fat, 16% from SFA, 14% from MUFA, and 7% from PUFA, and 300 mg cholesterol; - 2) A Step One AHA diet with 30% of calories from fat, 9% from SFA, 14% from MUFA, and 7% from PUFA, and 300 mg cholesterol; and - 3) A Very Low SFA diet with 26% of calories from fat, 5% from SFA, 14% from MUFA, and 7% from PUFA, and 300 mg cholesterol.

 The second diet protocol for DELTA will study the effects of omega-3 fatty acids and the subsequent protocols (covered by year two of this supplement) will evaluate the effects of these diets in individuals at high risk for CVD (hypercholesterolemia and insulin resistance).
 The primary endpoints for the main study are: total cholesterol and triglycerides, LDL-C, HDL-C, Apo B, Apo A-1, and Lp(a).
 Additionally, Apo E genotype will be determined for each participant.
 The primary hemostatic endpoints will be plasma levels of fibrinogen, factor VII, and PAI-1.
 Several ancillary studies may be carried out at individual field centers to study a variety of secondary endpoints.
-The questions regarding menstrual cycle influences on lipid and hemostatic responses and the effect of dietary modification on LDL oxidation were originally proposed as ancillary studies for this DELTA project.
-However, funds were not available from the original grant award to carry out these studies.
+The questions regarding menstrual cycle influences on lipid and hemostatic responses and the effect of dietary modification on LDL oxidation were originally proposed as ancillary studies.
 This supplement will allow evaluation of these two questions related to women's health and CVD within the DELTA study.
 Utilizing measures from participants in all four DELTA centers provides a large sample size not available in other feeding studies, and will provide an efficient mechanism for studying these questions in a controlled feeding study where the fat content and fatty acid composition of the diets are altered.